 The Hepburn Ave exit on the freeway north takes you directly to Hillarys Marina/Sorrento Quay.
 Turn left at the roundabout to fish the left break wall or right to launch your boat or fish the right break wall.
 This is a great spot to find herring, garfish, small tailor and tarwhine.
 Both the north and south wall are good.
-Midweek is the best time to fish as it isn’t as crowded.
-A good spot to take the family and kids is the north wall of Hillarys.
-Here you will most likely find yourself hooking bream and whiting.
+Midweek is the best time to fish as it isn't as crowded.
+A good spot to take the family and kids is the north wall of Hillarys where you will most likely find yourself hooking bream and whiting.
+You can also join a deep sea fishing adventure with Mills Charters departing from Hillarys Boat Harbour.

 The best time to sink a line is in the mornings as the sea breeze usually has arrived by lunch time.
 Herring and garfish are the popular locals of the area and they enjoy swimming around the groyne.